novoalab/m6ABasecaller_per_read_analysis/PerRead_Analysis/README.md

 # Analysis of m6A sites at per read level

 The m6A basecaller allows the analysis of m6A data at per single molecule level.
-Before proceeding with this analysis, please first perform the analysis at per position level here ([MISSING LINK](https://github.com/novoalab/m6ABasecaller/tree/main/PerPosition_Analysis)).
+Before proceeding with this analysis, please first perform the analysis at per position level [here](https://github.com/novoalab/m6ABasecaller/tree/main/PerPosition_Analysis).

 Prior to running this section, please make sure that you have: